 Natural Tick Repellent Tag for Dogs

-An interesting product we found while researching tick-repellents for dogs was 0Bug!Zone’s Flea and Tick Barrier Tag.
+An interesting product we found while researching tick-repellents for dogs was 0Bug!Zone’s Flea and Tick Barrier Tag on Amazon.
 It uses no harmful chemicals, has no smell, and keeps your pup and family tick-free for up to four months.

 The tag uses electromagnetic frequencies to keep the pests away.
 Plus, it’s super easy to use — you just have to attach it to your pup’s collar.